influxdata/flux/stdlib/contrib/bonitoo-io/hex/README.md

 ## hex.uint

-The `hex.uint()` function converts a single value to an unsigned integer.
-It is like a standard [uint() function](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/type-conversions/uint/), but it assumes that a string argument is a hexadecimal representation of an number, which can be optionally prefixed by `0x`.
+The `hex.uint()` function converts a hexadecimal string representation of a number to an unsigned integer.
+A string argument can be optionally prefixed by `0x`.

 Example: